timout/CarND-Advanced-Lane-Lines/writeup.md

 #### Identify lane line pixels

-* Divide the image into `n` horizontal strips (steps) of equal height.
+* Divide the image into `n` horizontal windows of equal height.
 * For each step, take a count of all the pixels at each x-value within the step window using a histogram generated from `np.sum`.
 * Smoothen the histogram using `scipy.signal.medfilt`.
 * Remove anomalies for each line
-* Use weighed average to find x coordinate for left and right lines and use middle of a strip as y.
+* Use weighed average to find x coordinate for left and right lines and use middle of a window as y.
 * Add to collection of lane line pixels.
 (`LinePoints` class)